 Once these TXT records are added to your domain via your domain provider, run the

-now certs issue command again as above to attempt the certificate issuance again.
+now certs issue *.<domain> <domain> command again to attempt the certificate issuance.

 The next step is to add any DNS records your domain might have had before.
 For example, MX records.

-In this example, I'll take Gmail's current MX records and add them with Now CLI:
+In this example, we'll take Gmail's current MX records and add them with Now CLI:

 The above demonstrates using the

-now dns add command to add multiple MX records, of which are currently Googles', to your domain.
+now dns add command to add multiple MX record to your domain.

-Now your domain will be pointing to the deployment you passed it, and ready to move your nameservers across to show that deployment.
+Now, your domain will be pointing to your latest deployment and you're are ready to move your nameservers across to show that deployment.

 now domains inspect <domain>, you can find your intended set of nameservers to use with your domain, in case you have forgotten them when you first added the domain.

-Once the nameservers have been added and propagation is complete, your domain will successfully point to your aliased deployment from your domain, which is including a free SSL certificate and any DNS records you setup!
+Once the nameservers have been added and propagation is complete, your domain will successfully point to your deployment from your domain, which includes a free SSL certificate and any DNS records you setup!